Chaos Magick (album)

 Chaos Magick is the second studio album by Finnish black metal band Saturnian Mist.
 It was recorded at the Blackvox Studio at Tampere, Finland in April–September 2014 and mastered at the Turan Audio in Oxford, UK by Tim Turan in October 2014.

 Two music videos were made from the album, both directed and edited by fra.
 Zetekh.
 First one "The True Law" was released also as a single in December 2014 and the second music video was from the track "Bloodsoaked Chakrament".

-CD version was released by Candlelight Records on April 27, 2015 and the vinyl version was released by Saturnal Records.
-Vinyl version does not include the track "Yoga, Hate, Fuck".
+The CD version was released by Candlelight Records on 27 April 2015; the vinyl version was released by Saturnal Records.
+The vinyl version does not include the track "Yoga, Hate, Fuck".